grinnell-cs/csc151-images/_mps/recursive-image-construction.md

 > Think about the base case in terms of one/both of those parameters.

+What should my recursive call for 3a look like?

+> Presumably something like `(fractal-triangle (/ side 2) color (- n 1))`.

+Do I need to use exponentiation to get small enough triangles?

+> No!
+Trust the recursion.

-How can I deal with the need to change colors?
+How can I deal with the need to change colors in 3b?

 > One of the parameters to the recursive call is a color.
 You should modify the color in making each of the three recursive calls.

 ### Part four: Fractal squares (carpets)

+What's our base case?

+> When `n` is 0.

+What should our output be for `carpet-a` be when `n` is 0?

+> A `size`-by-`size` square of `color-x`.
+(There's no center color this time.)

 ### Part five: Freestyle